salesforce/appium-inspector-salesforce/README.md

 After starting a new session with the test application, then navigate to the UTAM Page Object Tree Tab as shown here ![screenshot](./docs/utam-pageobject-window.png).

-There are two ways that you can use to configure which Page Object library to inspect:

-* Typing in the Page Object package name and module name in the Page Object Package Name and Page Object Module Name fields, for exmaple, salesforce-pageobjects for package and salesforceapp for module for SalesforceApp application.
-Then, you can give in the target Page Object version you want to use, for example, 1.0.0.
-If you don't configure any value for it, then the default value: latest will be used.
-Instead of using package version, you can also use the release tag, for example, winter23, summer22 etc..

-* Besides to inspect the published Page Objects from NPM site, you can inspect the one that you build locally.
-In this way, you should configure the Page Object Full Path field that point to your local Page Object package.
-For exmaple, I have a local package communities-pageobjects-240.0.5.tgz at: ${Home}/jars/, after unzipping it, put its full path value, for example, ${Home}/jars/package/utam-communities-pageobjects.
+To inspect the [Saleforce published Page Objects](https://www.npmjs.com/package/salesforce-pageobjects) that you have downloaded, you need to configure the values for Page Object Module Name and Page Object Full Path.
+The modoule name for [SalesforceApp](https://developer.salesforce.com/tools/mobile-debugging) is salesforceapp, and for [Mobile Publisher Playground App](https://help.salesforce.com/s/articleView?id=sf.s1_branded_apps_playground_preview_exp_site.htm&type=5) is playgroundapp.
+The path is the full path of the unziped package folder.
+For exmaple, if I have a local package salesforce-pageobjects-2.0.0.tgz at: ${Home}/pageobjects, after unzipping it, the full path value should be ${Home}/pageobjects.

+To inspect the customer Page Object package, you only need to configure the full path of the direct parent folder of all page object json files.
+For example, if I have cutomer Page Objects that are all under ${Home}/pageobjects//src/main/resources/spec, then the full path value should be ${Home}/pageobjects//src/main/resources/spec.

 Now, you can start inspect via clicking Start Inspect button to find out all avaialbe Page Objects for the test device platform (iOS or Android) in the configured package. ![screenshot](./docs/inspecting-result.png)